 The first Hunger Games movie pissed me off.
 Series author Suzanne Collins helped pen the film’s script herself, but the adaptation was troublingly devoid of the substance that made the book so great.
 Perhaps the best thing about The Hunger Games: Catching Fire is how it vastly improves on the first film.
 A much-needed changing of the guard served the production extremely well; director Francis Lawrence and screenwriters Simon Beaufoy and Michael Arndt created an adaptation that is both fresh and faithful to the source material.
 The story ignites as it jumps from page to screen, and thankfully, it sticks the landing.
+Be the main character in your own hungry games, beat all your opponents at online poker games, and be the last one to stand and win a $ 10,000 cash prize at 666Casino.
+Start playing!

 Early scenes in Catching Fire are colored with a palette of cold grays, blues and white.
 This effectively mirrors the calm before the storm in a wintry District 12, establishing a tension that never lets up.
 You can really feel the heightened stakes during Katniss and Peeta’s victory tour montage, which picks up after the events of the first film.
 The canned press statements the two are forced to read barely mask the growing unrest in Panem.